Couples Therapy

 Step 1: Consultation

 The first step is a phone consultation, which you can book here if you’re ready.
 No cost or obligation — it’s a chance for us to talk about what’s bringing you to therapy and begin to get a sense if we’d be a good fit.
+Click HERE to schedule a call.

 Step 2: Assessment